-Indian Coast Guard 2019 Navik exam admit card to be released today; find direct link to download
+Indian Coast Guard 2019 Navik exam admit card delayed; to be released on June 24th

 The Indian Coast Guard recruitment examination is scheduled to be conducted in June and July 2019

-Indian Coast Guard will be releasing the admit card for the June-July 2019 recruitment drive for the position of Navik or Sailor (GD) 02/2019 batch today, June 20th, 2019.
+Indian Coast Guard was expected to be releasing the admit card for the June-July 2019 recruitment drive for the position of Navik or Sailor (GD) 02/2019 batch today, June 20th, 2019; however, the website has been updated stating that the admit card will be released on June 24th.

+The update on the website states, “NAVIK(DB) 02/2019 BATCH WILL BE AVAILABLE FROM 24/06/2019 TO 10/07/2019”.
 All the candidates who are scheduled to appear for the exam can download the admit card, once released, from the official Coast Guard recruitment website, joinindiancoastguard.gov.in.

 The recruitment exam for the position of Navik will be conducted in the months of June and July in five cities, that is Noida, Kolkata, Chennai, Mumbai, and Gandhi Nagar.
 The candidates who qualify for the second stage will have to appear for the Physical Fitness Test or PFT.